top of page

 • Intermittent bed shaker

-• Low Frequency 520 Hz sounding alarm
+• Low Frequency sounder

-• Flashing white light visual alarm
+• Flashing white light visual indicator

 • Tested for effectiveness in a sleep laboratory